mromanak/mhw-loadout-optimizer/README.md

 ## To Do
 * **Add a GUI**.
-* **Complete the data.** I haven't loaded Low Rank armor into the database because I don't think that would be a worthwhile time investment.
-For High Rank armor, the names may not match the ones displayed in-game, and the setName field may not align perfectly with the Master Rank equivalents.
+* **Complete the data.**
+	* I haven't loaded Low Rank armor into the database because I don't think that would be a worthwhile time investment.
+	* For High Rank armor, the names may not match the ones displayed in-game, and the setName field may not align perfectly with the Master Rank equivalents.
+	* I haven't added rarity to charms because the wiki is very incomplete in that respect, and there's no great way to view the rarity of upgraded charms that you don't currently own in-game.
 * **Make the process for updating the embedded SQL file less cumbersome.**
 * **Add the ability to request multiple set bonuses.**  The API currently supports requesting 1 skill via a set bonus, but I'd ultimately like to support the ability to request multiple and account for decorations that can provide